wdr-data/wdr-okr/README.md

 uploaded as files in the Django admin backend.
 The relevant files for this are located in `okr/admin`.

-Our intelligence layer is managed via the Django ORM.
+The data warehouse component is managed via the Django ORM.
 Models are defined in `okr/models/` with generally self-contained submodules for each product type.

 ### Contributing